TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/current_sense/current_sense.md

 ## Features Supported
  - 3 %SDFM channels on single PRU core
- - Normal Current (NC) for data read:  SINC3 filter with Over-samping Ratio (OSR) 16 to 256
+ - Normal Current (NC) for data read:  SINC3 filter with Over-sampling Ratio (OSR) 16 to 256
  - Over-current (OC) for comparator: free running SINC3 filter with OSR 16 to 256
  - Event generation(ARM interrupt for data read from DMEM, GPIO toggle for high and low thresholds)
  - Single level High and Low threshold comparator